backstage/backstage/docs/features/software-catalog/descriptor-format.md

 ### `links` [optional]

 A list of external hyperlinks related to the entity.
-Links can provide additional contextual information that may be located outside of backstage itself.
+Links can provide additional contextual information that may be located outside of Backstage itself.
 For example, an admin dashboard or external CMS page.

 Users may add links to descriptor YAML files to provide additional reference